Skip to main content

 2. Duty to Give Prompt Notice

 Your policy requires you to notify the insurance company of a loss “as soon as practicable” or “promptly.”
-This does not mean you must call within minutes of discovering damage, but you should not wait weeks or months without good reason.
+This does not mean you must call within minutes of discovering damage, but waiting weeks or months without good reason invites a fight.

 What constitutes prompt notice depends on the circumstances.
 After a catastrophic event (wildfire, earthquake, hurricane), insurers understand that communication infrastructure may be down and that policyholders are dealing with immediate survival concerns.
 A few days or even a week of delay in a disaster scenario is rarely problematic.
 Outside of catastrophe, reporting within a few days of discovering the damage is the safest practice.